neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Lines 29-32 define the contents of /var/cfengine/inputs.

 Line 30 sets the permissions using the “usystem” body part.
-Note that Cfengine will automatically add the executable bit to directories.
+Note that CFEngine will automatically add the executable bit to directories.

 Line 31 sets the copy source and calls the body part “umycopy” and passes the variable “inputs” to it.
 The variable inputs was defined on line 10.
-It tells Cfengine the location of the source files that are to be copied to /var/cfengine inputs.
+It tells CFEngine the location of the source files that are to be copied to /var/cfengine inputs.

 Lines 59-65 define the copy_from body part named “umycopy”.